 Avoiding substances you are allergic to (allergens) is also worthwhile.
 However, if the allergen is unknown, skin prick tests to identify the particular substances to which you are allergic may be recommended.

-Sometimes, if the allergen cannot readily be avoided, or if the allergy symptoms are particularly severe and persistent, immunotherapy might be recommended.
+Sometimes, if the allergen cannot readily be avoided, or if the allergy symptoms are particularly severe and persistent, immunotherapy treatment might be recommended.
 Immunotherapy is a series of injections of small amounts of the allergen, gradually increasing in dose over a period of months to years.
 The therapy is often very effective in desensitising the affected person against a particular allergen.

 Another general measure that can help minimise the symptoms associated with post-nasal drip is to increase fluid intake, which will thin secretions.
 Similarly, substances that dehydrate the body will increase the problem — examples are alcohol, caffeine and diuretic medicines.